vincentfodor/carbon/docs/guides/getting-started.md

 import 'carbon-react/lib/utils/css';
 ```

+### Brand new components

+We have added few brand new components such as `Card`, `Select` and `Tile`.

 ### Experimental components

 Some components in Carbon v9 currently sit in folder `src/__experimental__/`.
 These components are no longer wrapped by the InputDecorator.
-They will be moved into the core `src/components` directory in a future release.
+They will be moved into the core `src/components/` directory in a future release.

 ### Deprecated components

-in Carbon v9 the following components have been deprecated and can now be found in `src/__deprecated__`.
+in Carbon v9 the following components have been deprecated and can now be found in `src/__deprecated__/`.
 * Checkbox
 * DateInput
 * DateRange
 * Decimal
 * Dropdown